carlocamilloni/Structural-Bioinformatics/README.md

 7. (optional, learn more) **Principles of protein structural ensemble determination**: Bonomi M., et al. (2017) Curr.
 Op.
 Struct.
 Biol.
 42:106–116 http://dx.doi.org/10.1016/j.sbi.2016.12.004

 ### Exam:

+The exam consists of a powerpoint presentation (max 10 minutes) of a scientific paper from a list provided below, this will be followed by few questions regarding the paper and the methodologies that we have encoutered in the lectures.
+Finally we will go through one of the Tasks performed in the lab by looking at the materials you produced.

+Papers list: (TBA)
+1.